Adventures of Superman (TV series): Production

-In November 1951, California exhibitor and B-movie producer Robert L. Lippert released a 58-minute black-and-white film starring George Reeves and Phyllis Coates called Superman and the Mole Men, with a script by Robert Maxwell (as Richard Fielding) and direction by Lee Sholem.
-The film, shot that July, served as a pilot for Adventures of Superman and prompted the start of production of the first season in August/September of the same year.
-The series discontinued production, however, and remained unaired until September 1952, when cereal manufacturer Kellogg's agreed to sponsor the show (as the company had previously done with the Superman radio series).
+In November 1951, California exhibitor and B-movie producer Robert L. Lippert released a 58-minute black-and-white film starring George Reeves and Phyllis Coates called Superman and the Mole Men, with a script by Robert Maxwell and direction by Lee Sholem.
+The film served as a pilot for Adventures of Superman and prompted the start of production of the first season in August/September of the same year.
+The series however discontinued production and remained unaired until September 1952, when cereal manufacturer Kellogg's agreed to sponsor the show, which they had previously done with the Superman radio series.
 The success of the series came as a complete surprise to the cast.
-Looking back many years later, Jack Larson remembered that he was in New York City, and his newfound fame totally caught him off guard.
-The initial feature film, Superman and the Mole Men, was subsequently edited into a two-part story called "The Unknown People" and was to be broadcast mid season, but went unaired until it was added to the syndication package of some stations in 1960 after the sponsor left.
-It was the only multi-part story of the series and is sometimes broadcast as the "unofficial" season one finale.
+Jack Larson recalled that, at the time, he was in New York City, and his newfound fame caught him off guard.
+The initial feature film, Superman and the Mole Men, was subsequently edited into a two-part storyline called "The Unknown People" and was to be broadcast mid-season, but it went unaired until the two-parter was added to the syndication package of some stations in 1954.
+It was the only multi-part storyline of the series, and is sometimes broadcast as the "unofficial" season one finale.

-After the first season's filming was completed, actress Phyllis Coates made other commitments and did not return as Lois Lane.
-Noel Neill, who had played the character in both Columbia theatrical serials, stepped into the role and remained until the series' cancellation.
-The core cast thereafter remained intact, with Phillips Tead occasionally joining the regulars in the last seasons as the eccentric recurring character Professor Pepperwinkle.
-To promote and advertise the show, cast members Reeves, Hamilton, and Larson were able to earn extra money by appearing in Kellogg's commercials during the second season.
-Noel Neill was never approached for these because sponsors worried that scenes of Clark Kent having breakfast with Lois Lane would be too suggestive.